fsharp/fsharp.org/guides/web/index.md

 * [F# Client-Side Application Template (Visual Studio, Silverlight)](http://visualstudiogallery.msdn.microsoft.com/621d86fb-944f-48db-a69c-e73c5521de9d) - Includes a simple template for creating F# Silverlight Applications.
 The template creates a single Silverlight project that creates Silverlight controls from F# code and runs in an automatically generated HTML page.

-## Working Groups

-If you are interested in contributing to the F# web platform, please join the [F# Web Stack Google Group](https://groups.google.com/forum/#!forum/web-stack-fs).
-The group is open to all, and you'll find a good summary of the current status of the working group in the group's welcome message.